josdem/hugo/content/techtalk/spring_boot_internationalization.md

 spring.messages.basename=i18n/messages
 ```

-Once we create that file, you can define your application messages in the file `resources/i18n/messages.properties`:
+Once we create that line, you can define your application messages in the file `resources/i18n/messages.properties`:

 ```
 user.hello=Hello from internationalization!